ipar2022/kickstarter-analysis/README.md

 -	December would not be a good launch date based on the results.

 -	What can you conclude about the Outcomes based on Goals?
--	The fund raising results are reached when the funding goal are lower.
+-	The fund raising results are reached when the funding goals are lower.
 However, there is an exception to the funding goal of $35,000 – $44,999

 -	What are some limitations of this dataset?
 -	With the rise of streaming services it can be difficult to determine when people want to stay home and watch a play or go in person to the theater